-1. The first step is to format the key with the FAT32 file system.
+- The first step is to format the key with the FAT32 file system.

-2. Connecting the USB key to the computer.
+- Connecting the USB key to the computer.

-3. Right-click on its drive letter and select Format from the options.
+- Right-click on its drive letter and select Format from the options.

-The Format window pops up where you need to make sure that Fat32 is the selected file system.
+- The Format window pops up where you need to make sure that Fat32 is the selected file system.
 Everything else can be left as is.

-4. Wait until the formatting has finished.
+- Wait until the formatting has finished.

-You now need access to the Windows 8 ISO or DVD.
+Now you need access to the Windows 8 ISO or DVD.
 The developer preview is only provided as an ISO image.
 Download the developer preview by clicking here.

 To know How to make a bootable USB from the .iso/iso file click here

-The another way to make USB bootable drive is Microsoft’s Windows 7 USB/DVD Download Tool.
+Another way to make USB bootable drive is Microsoft’s Windows 7 USB/DVD Download Tool.
 While designed specifically for Windows 7, it appears to work just fine to create a bootable Windows 8 USB key as well.

 Just select the Windows 8 ISO when asked to pick an ISO image from the computer.
-Then select to copy the contents to an USB drive.
+Then select to copy the contents to a USB drive.
 The program will copy all files to the drive and make that drive bootable at the same time.
 You can download the Microsoft tool from here.

-Mounting the ISO image directly on another Windows system …!!
+Mounting the ISO Image Directly on Another Windows System.

 Install Windows 8 by mounting the ISO image directly on another Windows system.